AdobeDocs/campaign-web.en/help/v8/audience/targeting-dimensions.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_build_audience_dimension"
 >title="Select the targeting dimension"
->abstract="The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the target is selected from the recipients."
+>abstract="The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, for emails and SMS, the target is selected from the Recipients built-in table.
+For Push notifications, the default target dimension is Subscriber applications."

 The targeting dimension, aka. target mapping, is the type of data that an operation is handling.
 It lets you define the targeted population: profiles, contract beneficiaries, operators, subscribers, etc.